Frequently Asked Questions about Google Account and Age Requirements

 What can I do to re-enable my Google Account?

 You can re-enable your account by following our instructions to confirm that you are old enough to have a Google Account.
 You will see these instructions when you attempt to sign back in to your account through any Google sign-in page.
 If you are a Google Apps user, you should go to accounts.google.com in order to re-enable your account.
-We currently offer three ways to confirm your age:
+We currently offer two ways to confirm your age:

 - Uploading an electronic copy of your current, government-issued ID showing your date of birth, or